-The IBDP can be described in terms of a hexagon consisting of the following six areas: Studies in language & literature; Language acquisition; Individuals & Society; Experimental Sciences; Mathematics & Computer Science; the Arts.
+The IBDP consists of the following six areas: Studies in language & literature; Language acquisition; Individuals & Society; Experimental Sciences; Mathematics & Computer Science; the Arts.
 Students study six subjects and must choose at least one subject from each of the first five areas.
 Normally, three subjects are taken at higher level and three at standard level.
 This gives students the opportunity to specialise in areas that interest them while ensuring that they continue to benefit from a broad-based education.
 A science-oriented student might, for example, take Physics, Biology and Mathematics at higher level, and English A Literature, French B and Business Studies at standard level.
 In contrast, a linguist might take French B, German B and English A Literature at higher level, and Visual Arts, Environmental Systems & Societies and Maths Studies at standard level.
 The diploma programme could thus be said to offer an ideal compromise between breadth and depth.

 As well as studying six subjects, students are also required to write a 4,000 word Extended Essay, take a Theory of Knowledge course which focuses on the question “How do you know”, and complete a prescribed amount of Creativity, Action, Service (CAS).
 These core elements are often said to constitute the heart of the diploma programme and they reflect the IB’s commitment to inquiry-based learning and educating the whole person.
 As its mission statement makes clear, the IB is also committed to the broader goal of promoting international mindedness and helping to create a better world through education.